Shenzhen-Middle-School-OI-team/QGeneCal/README.md

 - [Lethal Problem](https://github.com/Shenzhen-Middle-School-OI-team/QGeneCal/tree/main/dominant-homozygous-lethal/code)

-The compilation command is `g++source_file.cpp -o exec_file -std=c++11`
+The compilation command is `g++ source_file.cpp -o exec_file -std=c++11`

 In addition, the web version of the calculation tool is still under development.
-At present, only part of the content has been completed.
+At present, only part of it has been completed.
 You can visit the [web version](https://hkfnvg-cxtaem-3000.preview.myide.io/) to use it.